act-rules/act-rules.github.io/pages/rule-design.md

 title: Rule Design
 ---

-## Rule Overview

 The Auto-WCAG rule design builds on WCAG 2.0 and its supporting documents.
 To achieve the Auto-WCAG goals the following approach is suggested:

-- Define the **test subject and its environment**.
+1. **Description**: Brief description of what the rule does

+2. **Background**: A list of resources that support the workings of the rule.

-- Explicitly state **all assumptions** made by the rule to ensure accountability of the results.
+3. **[Assumptions](#assumptions)**: Explicitly state all assumptions made by the rule to ensure accountability of the results.

+4. **[Rule properties](#rule-properties)**: Define the test subject and its environment, as well as other meta data.

-- Use **selectors** to group the tests by page element and Success Criterion.
+5. **[Selector](#selector)**: Use selectors to group the tests by page element and Success Criterion.

-- Describe **complete workflow and testing logic**, i.e. test procedures that can reach a conclusion if the web content passes or fails a Success Criterion.
+- **[Test steps](#test-steps)**: Describe complete flow and testing logic, i.e. test procedures that can reach a conclusion if the web content passes or fails a Success Criterion.

-Optional features:

-- Identify **assertor requirements**, such as the level of expertise of a human evaluator or the capabilities of an automated tool.

-## Selectors
+## Assumptions

-The selectors add structure to the set of tests and provide additional details for the implementation in automated test tools.

-For each Success Criterion the page elements that have to be checked are identified.
-The tests are grouped by page element.

-The selectors are **disjoint**, i.e. each elements is matched by at most one selector per SC.

-	1.4.1 Use of Color]] addresses:
-	* links within text
-	* form elements
-	* other text
-	* images

-The Auto-WCAG will describe separate tests for each of these cases.
-The cases are derived from the WCAG 2.0 Success Criteria and the Techniques for WCAG 2.0.

-The selectors must be **unambiguous**.
-Whenever possible selectors should be given in a machine-readable way.
-So that the subject of the test can be identified automatically (and thus be subject to sampling if needed).
-This approach supports less experienced evaluators because the test subject can be presented together with the relevant steps of the test procedure.
-In some cases the selection can't be done by a tool because human judgment is required.
-This is also be stated in the test description.

-The following options for **machine-readable** selectors used by Auto-WCAG:

-- **CSS selectors**:
-  1. W3C Recommendation: [http://www.w3.org/TR/css3-selectors/ Selectors Level 3].
-  2. Work in progress [Selectors Level 4](http://www.w3.org/TR/2013/WD-selectors4-20130502/) and [Non-element Selectors Module Level 1](http://www.w3.org/TR/2014/WD-selectors-nonelement-1-20140603/)

-- **HTML 5**: Algorithmic selectors as described in [The elements of HTML](http://www.w3.org/TR/html5/semantics.html#semantics)

-- **XPath**: W3C Recommendation: [XML Path Language (XPath) 3.0](http://www.w3.org/TR/xpath-30/)

-**Note**: Selectors are used to trigger a test.
-They should not be confused with ways to identify an element in the report/test results.
-The latter will be expressed as a Test Result, in particular the `earl:pointer` property.
+Many accessibility evaluations (especially automated tools) make assumptions about the structure of the web content and the way in which (web) technologies are used.
+Such assumptions influence the outcome of a test.
+If the assumptions are made implicitly, it will be difficult to interpret the test result.
+Comparability and reproduction of results by other tools are limited.
+Therefore the Auto-WCAG test include a list of all assumptions made by the design of the rule.

+> *For example:* A rule for 1.4.1 Use of Color has to make an assumption with CSS-properties are used to make a link visually evident.
+Typically something like `background`, `border`, `color`, `font`, or `text-decoration`.

+While most assumptions relate to the rule itself, there are some assumptions that apply at other stages of the evaluation:

+- It is assumed that the tested web page is the one that has to conform to WCAG 2.0 and that there is no [conforming alternative version](http://www.w3.org/TR/WCAG20/#conforming-alternate-versiondef).

+- It is assumed that the following technologies are accessibility supported: HTML, CSS, WAI-ARIA, ...
+(See also Auto-WCAG's [explanation on Accessibility Support](accessibility-support.html)).

 ## Rule properties